 Chapter 1 states that the Strategy presents the transport requirements for the GDA, based on principles of effective, efficient and sustainable urban and rural living, for the period up to 2035.
-This chapter presents an overview of how the strategy performs with regard to these principles, based on a set of transport indicators.
-It provides a summary how the strategy will meet the demand for travel in 2035; how the revised networks are expected to perform; and the benefits which will accrue from the implementation of the Strategy.
-A detailed analysis is provided in the technical note "Strategy Modelling Report" and the corridor studies undertaken as part of the strategy.
+This chapter presents an overview of how the Strategy performs with regard to these principles, based on a set of transport indicators.
+It provides a summary how the Strategy will meet the demand for travel in 2035; how the revised networks are expected to perform; and the benefits which will accrue from the implementation of the Strategy.
+A detailed analysis is provided in the technical note "Strategy Modelling Report" and the corridor studies undertaken as part of the development of the Strategy.